jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 35 Opting in by persons under 18
 (1) A person who is less than 18 years may only opt in in accordance with this section.
-(2) A person who is less than 16 years may opt in if all their guardians contract directly with a provider, in the name of the person.
+(2) A person who is less than 16 years may opt in if a guardian contracts directly with a provider, in the name of the person.
 If the provider accepts the person, then the person is treated as—
   (a) contracting directly with the provider; and
   (b) 18 years for the purposes of subpart 6 of Part 2 of the Contract and Commercial Law Act 2017; and (c) opting in under section 34(1)﻿(a).